 Respect and take care of each other.
 Treat others how you would like to be treated.
 Share and use the school's equipment and environment carefully.
 Listen to each other and to adults at school.
 Help others to learn.

-At Bickerton Holy Trinity Church of Primary School the named personnel with designated responsibility for Child Protection and Safeguarding are:
+At Bickerton Holy Trinity Church of England Primary School the named personnel with designated responsibility for safeguarding and child protection are:

-Designated Safeguarding Lead (DSL) Deputy Designated Safeguarding Lead/s (DDSL) Safeguarding Governor Vicki Williams Stephanie Dunn Daniel Carlile Sandi Martin
+Designated Safeguarding Lead Deputy Designated Safeguarding Lead Safeguarding Governor Georgina Whitfield Stephanie Dunn Sandi Martin

-The named personnel with designated responsibility regarding allegations against staff / those working in the school are:
+The named personnel with designated responsibility regarding allegations against staff are:

-Designated Senior Manager Chair of Governors (normally the Headteacher or Principal) (in the event of an allegation against the Headteacher) Vicki Williams Head Teacher Daniel Carlile Deputy Head Teacher Claire Carman
+Designated Senior Manager (normally the Head Teacher) Deputy Designated Senior Manager Chair of Governors (in the event of an allegation against the Head Teacher) Georgina Whitfield Karen Fletcher Claire Carman